Contact person: Jens D. Mikkelsen

 At the Experimental Neurobiology Laboratory located on the 6th floor in the North Wing building, we carry out experimental research on brain tissues obtained from patients.
 We also work with tissues from animal models (experimental and transgenic), cell cultures, as well as human material.
 Work on experimental animal models is performed in building 93 and in collaboration with our partners.
 These partners mainly include clinical groups in the Neurology center, but also academic and industrial research teams around the world.

 Some of the techniques we are currently working with include: immunohistochemistry, microscopy, autoradiography, image analysis, receptor binding studies, RT-PCR, Western blot, and ELISA.

-The aim of the Neurobiology Laboratory is to create a two-way bridge between basal experimental research and the clinical projects carried out at NRU.
-Weekly meetings, translational PhD projects and close interaction between the research staff create a dynamic forum where ideas that range from the basal to the clinical neuroscience are exchanged and discussed.
+The Experimental Neurobiology Laboratory aims to create a two-way bridge between basal experimental research and the clinical projects carried out at NRU.
+Weekly meetings, translational research (PhD) projects and close interaction between the experimental and clinical researchers create a dynamic forum where ideas that range from the cells and circuits to cognitive testing and neuroimaging are discussed.

 Examples of recent publications: